StachRedeker/LightsGame/README.md

 ## Working version!

 ## Plans for improvements?
 Currently, I have no plans for releasing a version 2.
-I am not planning on making this a commercially available product, scince this LightsGame was solely designed as a fun weekend project.
+I am not planning on making this a commercially available product, scince LightsGame was solely designed as a fun weekend project.
 That being said, this project is fully open source.
 Feel free to make your own adaptations!
 If you like hardware design, extend the game to two dimensions.
 If you like software design, program your own gamemodes.
 And if you like PCB design, make a version with less mistakes than mine.
 Or heck, do it all!

 The following improvements can be made:
 - [ ] Assigning individual resistors to the LEDs in order to increase robustness.